swarthy/redis-semaphore/README.md

 > See [RedisLabs: Basic counting sempahore](https://redislabs.com/ebook/part-2-core-concepts/chapter-6-application-components-in-redis/6-3-counting-semaphores/6-3-1-building-a-basic-counting-semaphore/)

+This implementation is slightly different from the algorithm described in the book, but the main idea has not changed.

+`zrank` check replaced with `zcard`, so now it is fair as [RedisLabs: Fair semaphore](https://redislabs.com/ebook/part-2-core-concepts/chapter-6-application-components-in-redis/6-3-counting-semaphores/6-3-2-fair-semaphores/) (see tests).

+In edge cases (node time difference is greater than `lockTimeout`) both algorithms are not fair due cleanup stage (removing expired members from sorted set), so `FairSemaphore` API has been removed (it's safe to replace it with `Semaphore`).

+Most reliable way to use: `lockTimeout` is greater than possible node clock differences, `refreshInterval` is not 0 and is less enough than `lockTimeout` (by default is `lockTimeout * 0.8`)

 ##### new Semaphore(redisClient, key, maxCount [, { lockTimeout = 10000, acquireTimeout = 10000, retryInterval = 10, refreshInterval = lockTimeout * 0.8 }])

 - `redisClient` - **required**, configured `redis` client